Mahalakshmi23/mahalakshmi.github.io/_posts/2015-8-20-async-fetching-of-scripts-in-html.md

 ```
 This async key word in the script tag creates a seperate thread from rendering engine and loads the script asynchronously.

-Another hack to load the scriopt after the page is loaded (that is after all  the elements are parsed) is to use the **defer** attribute.
+Another hack to load the script after the page is loaded (that is after all  the elements are parsed) is to use the **defer** attribute.

 ``` html
 <script src="main.js" defer></script>